projectcontour/contour/design/service-apis-implementation.md

 Contour considers a Gateway to describe a single Envoy deployment, deployed and managed by something outside of itself.
 Contour expects to be supplied with the full name (name and namespace) of a single Gateway, which it will watch and update the status of.
+This will be a configuration file parameter.
+When a Gateway is not supplied, Contour will not do Service-APIs processing, or in other words, the existing `--experimental-service-apis` flag will be obsoleted and removed).
 Inside Contour will merge Listeners within its Gateway.
 (See the detailed design for the exact rules Contour will use for this.)

 ### Interrelated watches